Avatar

 Clara Stuligross

-I completed my Ph.D. in Ecology at the University of California, Davis in 2022, advised by Neal Williams.
-For my dissertation, I studied the effects of pesticide exposure and resource stress on wild bee fitness and behavior.
+I completed my Ph.D. in Ecology at the University of California, Davis in 2022, where I studied the effects of pesticide exposure and resource stress on wild bee fitness and behavior.
+As a USDA NIFA Postdoctoral Fellow at UC Riverside, I explored the impacts of climate change on solitary bee development and fitness.

 Interests